eh-munna/bit-by-bit/README.md

 ### **Key Topics Covered**

-- Created reducers to add new bookings to the store
+- Created reducers to add new tasks to the Redux store
-- Implemented booking deletion logic via Redux actions
+- Implemented deletion logic for individual tasks
+- Added functionality to clear all completed tasks
 - Practiced managing arrays immutably in reducers for state consistency
+- Built filtering logic for tasks based on status (complete/incomplete/all)
+- Implemented color-based task filtering for priority management
-- Connected React components to Redux for dispatching and selecting booking data
+- Connected React components to Redux for dispatching actions and selecting task data

 ---